Miami Child Molestation Defense Lawyer

 - If the defendant is under 18 years of age and the child is younger than 12 – The defendant can be charged with a second-degree felony.

 - If the defendant is under 18 years of age and the child is between 12 and under 16 – The defendant can be charged with a third-degree felony, which carries a prison term of up to five years, a maximum $5,000 fine, and sex offender probation for up to five years.

 Legal Defenses Available for Child Molestation in FL

 Pretrial defenses include illegal search and seizure, the statute of limitations, and warrantless arrests, which can be raised through a motion to suppress or dismiss.
 Trail defenses include alibi, duress, or even entrapment.

 Additionally, there are two main defenses to child molestation charges: lack of lewd intent and false allegations.

 Lack of Lewd Intent

 To prove the defendant committed lewd or lascivious molestation, the prosecution must show lewd or lascivious intent when the defendant engaged contact with a minor.
 If there is no sexual or lustful intent when the defendant touched the child, he/she cannot be charged with child molestation.

-On the other hand, false allegations can occur for many reasons.
+False allegations can occur for many reasons.
 The most common reasons include being forced by angry or mentally ill parents, the child has a mental illness, or even jealousy.

 Request a Free Consultation Today